The application is currently: Closed

 All applications will be read and evaluated.
 Finalists will be invited to interview with the Washington NASA Space Grant Consortium staff.
 Notification of scholarship awards will be made in mid-summer.
 Notification of scholarship awards will be made no later than mid-April.

-Additional funds for these scholarships have been generously provided by the Mary Gates Endowment for Students, the Office of Undergraduate Education, the Office of Student Affairs, the UW College of Arts & Sciences and Engineering, Washington Sea Grant, the PNW Louis Stokes Alliance for Minority Participation, the Washington State Opportunity Scholarship, the Irving and Louise Donnergaard Endowment, the Sigurd Olsen Endowment, the Dovie Samuelson Endowment, and the Lt.
+Additional funds for these scholarships have been generously provided by the Mary Gates Endowment for Students, the Office of Undergraduate Education, the Office of Student Affairs, the UW College of Arts & Sciences, the UW College of Engineering, Washington Sea Grant, the PNW Louis Stokes Alliance for Minority Participation, the Washington State Opportunity Scholarship, the Irving and Louise Donnergaard Endowment, the Sigurd Olsen Endowment, the Dovie Samuelson Endowment, and the Lt.
 Col. Michael P. Anderson Memorial Diversity Endowment.